soumith-64/student-management-system-python/readme.md

 # 📖 Table of Contents

+- About
 - Features
-- Screenshots
+- Project Preview
 - Technologies Used
 - Project Structure
 - Installation
-- How It Works
+- Usage
-- Student Data Format
+- Student Record Format
+- Project Workflow
 - Skills Demonstrated
-- Future Roadmap
+- Future Improvements
 - Version History
 - Author
+- License

 ---

+# 📚 About

+This project is a **Command-Line Student Management System** developed entirely in **Python**.

+Instead of using a database, the application stores records inside a text file (`student.txt`) using Python File Handling.

+The purpose of this project was to strengthen programming fundamentals before moving to SQL databases and GUI development.

+This project follows good programming practices including:

+- Modular Programming
+- Code Reusability
+- Input Validation
+- Exception Handling
+- Defensive Programming
+- Git Version Control

+---

 # ✨ Features

-### 👨‍🎓 Student Management
+## 👨‍🎓 Student Management

 - ➕ Add Student
 - 📄 View All Students